 Sort by

-Wallace Sewell Scarf, Fen, Tangerine
+Wallace Sewell Scarf, Houten Duckling, Fawn

 Tangerine plays a prominent role as the intersecting main color, harmonizing with khaki and a pale muted pink.
 The design is gracefully finished with a calmer, striped border.
 This small...